ViniciusAriel/Image_to_Char/README.md

 Once the program finishes running, you should be able to find a 'Text.txt' file in the project directory.
 Open it (and possibly zoom out using 'ctrl -') to see the "image" generated.
 Note that you can also change the "resolution" of the drawing by changing the 'MAX_WIDTH' variable.
 A greater generates a better "resolution".

+## Current "Version"

+Disclaimer: Not even sure this small personal project should have versions, but as I intend to do some refactoring, bug corrections and genarally make it easier for any lost soul who happens to use this (maybe accepting decent image file types as .png or jpeg), I will grant myself the permission.
+In any case: v0.1

 Any doubts or suggestions?
 E-mail me: viniciusarielarruda@tutanota.com